Five Things You Should Know about Herpes

 Most people react well.
 They appreciate your approach, honesty and maturity in addressing an important health issue.
 Remember to put herpes into perspective: it is an annoying, recurrent skin condition that is treatable and manageable—no more, no less.

-In a new relationship there is always risk.
-Usually this risk is emotional.
-When a partner has herpes, there is additional risk that you could get it, too.
-You may have concerns about risking infection for a relationship that may not last.
-You’ll want to understand how to lower the risk for infection and ways to talk with your partner.
-Remember, if you have been sexually active you may already have been at risk for herpes.
+When a partner has herpes, there is a chance that you could get it, too.
+You may have concerns about contracting an infection during a relationship that may not last.
+You’ll want to understand how to lower the chance that you’ll contract herpes and ways to talk with your partner.

+Remember, if you have been sexually active you may already have been exposed to herpes.
 You may have it and not know it.
 Because herpes can be spread without symptoms (asymptomatic shedding) it can be hard to know when a person became infected and who infected them.
 In fact, if you and your partner have had sex, it’s possible your partner got herpes from you.

-In an intimate, sexual relationship with a person who has herpes, the risk of contracting the infection will never be zero.
+In an intimate, sexual relationship with a person who has herpes, the chance of contracting the infection will never be zero.
 Some couples have sexual relationships for years without transmitting herpes just by avoiding sexual contact during outbreaks, using condoms regularly and using suppressive antiviral therapy to reduce outbreaks.

 ASHA believes that all people have the right to the information and services that will help them to have optimum sexual health.
 We envision a time when stigma is no longer associated with sexual health and our nation is united in its belief that sexuality is a normal, healthy, and positive aspect of human life.